d-torrance/wmforecast/README.md

     -w, --windowed           run in windowed mode
     -d, --days               number of days to show in forecast (default 7)

+Hover the mouse over the icon to display a balloon with the forecast for the next several days.
+Middle click to switch the balloon to display the current conditions.

 ### Geoclue
 If using Geoclue >= 2.5.7, then you may get the following error after clicking the "Find Coords" button in the preferences window: